1. Broodje Kroket (Croquette Sandwich)

 2. Frikandellen (Dutch Sausage)

-Frikandellen—or Dutch Sausage—are often joked about being the main source of food for boys aged 12 to 16 attending preparatory vocational secondary education.
-One Dutch joke goes: “Stick a frikandel sandwich in the ground and water it with energy drink, and naturally a prepatory vocational student named Mitchell will grow.”
+Frikandellen—or Dutch Sausage—are one of the favorite Dutch snacks.
+They’re often joked about being the main source of food for boys aged 12 to 16 attending preparatory vocational secondary education (VMBO).
+One Dutch joke goes: “Stick a frikandel sandwich in the ground and water it with energy drink, and naturally a VMBO student named Mitchell will grow.”
 During recess, students join in a mass trek to the supermarkets to purchase the famous frikandelbroodjes and energy drinks.

 It is often said that all sorts of waste meat is used in the production of this sausage, such as eyes, tongues, etc… But that’s simply not true.
 While waste meat is used, it’s always parts that were cut out of the primal cuts such as the chuck, rib, loin, round, flank, short plate, brisket and shank.
 No matter what anyone tells you, you’re not eating cow eye.